domRiddle/ASF/Escrow.md

 The idea is simple.
 We already imitiate steam client, imitiate launching and playing a game, so why not imitate mobile device?
 ASF 2FA is exactly what you think it is, it's just a module responsible for generating 2FA tokens as valid recognized mobile device, which allows us to skip 3-days trade lock, and automatically confirm all trades.
 Sounds awesome, but is complicated as hell, and should be used only by advanced users.

-To use ASF 2FA, you need to have:
+To enable ASF 2FA, you need to have:
+- A brain
 - A phone number **capable of receiving SMSes**

 - An account with **turned off 2FA**, which you want to enable in ASF 2FA
-- A brain
+OR:
+- Android phone with classic 2FA activated already

+***

+## ASF 2FA only

+This part is for you if you want to use ASF 2FA only (no classic 2FA for account)

 Firstly make sure that you pass all the requirements above, then you can start the fun through switching ```UseAsfAsMobileAuthenticator``` config property to ```true```.
 After starting ASF, and successfully logging in, you'll see ASF 2FA module becoming active.
 If you have classic SteamGuard active, you'll need to enter the auth code.